cs-ed/edtech-plan-ReyesSantos/README.md

 ### Software Specificationss

-Starting a new course will require starting with the bare minimimum.
-Code.org and KhanAcademy.com offers curriculum lessons for free.
-Aries Gradebook and Google Classroom will be used for learning managment system.
+Starting a new course, in my district, will require starting with the bare minimimum.
+Code.org, KhanAcademy.com, & codehs.com offer free curriculum and lessons.
+Aries
+Gradebook, Google Classroom, and codehs.com will be used as learning managment system.

 Teacher Computer:
 Device: HP Laptop